mikaelsonbraz/mikaelsonbraz/README.md

 ### Hello (World!) there 👋

 - 🌱 I’m currently learning about Business Process Automation
-- 🎓 Currently studying Systems Analysis/Development
+- 🎓 Graduated in Systems Analysis/Development
 - 📫 How to reach me: @mikaelsonbraz
 - 😄 Pronouns: He/His/Him
 - ⚡ Fun fact: I am passionate about technology 👨‍💻, astronomy🌌 and...sports 🏀, yeah, you read right.
 I'm programmer, astronomy enthusiastic and PE Theacher😆